msainsburydale/NeuralEstimators/README.md

 This repository contains the source code for the `R` interface to the `Julia` package `NeuralEstimators`, which facilitates the development of neural estimators in a user-friendly manner.
 The native `Julia` version is available [here](https://github.com/msainsburydale/NeuralEstimators.jl).

+## Getting started

+See the package vignette for an overview of the framework and package, and for an illustrative example.
+You can view the vignette directly in your browser by clicking [here](https://raw.githack.com/msainsburydale/NeuralEstimators/main/NeuralEstimators.html).

 ## Installation tips

 To install `NeuralEstimators`, please: